 Music magazine Paste asked readers to help it out of its money troubles.
 The print magazine needed $300,000.
 After ten days it collected $175,000 in reader donations.

-Can this model work for print publications?
+Can the reader donations model work for print?

 New Zealand’s Consumer Institute magazine Consumer doesn’t carry advertising.
 The same applies to Choice in Australia and similar titles elsewhere in the world.